 Gallbladder Cancer is common in North India and patient most commonly present with right upper abdomen pain, other symptoms can be loss of appetite/weight loss/jaundice/vomiting; Vomiting and Jaundice occur when the tumor spread locally and involve duodenum or pylorus and biliary system respectively

-USG abdomen is the first modality of investigation whenever patient present with pain abdomen; USG in these patients show irregular GB wall thickening/GB mass; CECT abdomen is done in suspected Cancer Gallbladder on USG which gives more idea about the mass/thickening, local and distant spread; FNAC is not done as it may cause seedling of tumor cells along the needle tract, MRCP is done when patient present with jaundice; Upper GI Endoscopy is done in suspected duodenal/pylorus involvement
+USG abdomen is the first modality of investigation whenever patient present with pain abdomen; USG in these patients show irregular GB wall thickening/GB mass; CECT abdomen is done in suspected Gallbladder Cancer on USG, as CT gives more idea about the mass/thickening, local and distant spread; FNAC is not done as it may cause seedling of tumor cells along the needle tract, MRCP is done when patient present with jaundice; Upper GI Endoscopy is done in suspected duodenal/pylorus involvement